XudongTang/literate-octo-doodle/proposal.md

 a list of recipes, via console.

-5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
+5. Types List: Break your solution idea down into units that you think can be implemented with a single class.<br/>

-Name each interface or class and briefly describe its function or purpose.
+Ingredients Class: Key (Name of ingredient), Value (Array List of Recipe Object) Recipe Class: Name of Recipe, Array List of Ingredients to make that recipe HashTableADT Interface: put, get

-## Edit and Submit this file and any figures referenced by this document.
+RecipeTable Class: Hash Table containing the Ingredients Object, and uses buckets with Array List Main Class: Main user interface for the program TestRecipeTableClass Class: Test for exception handling, resizing, adding ingredients, test for input of 1/2 ingredient(s), IllegalArgumentException, NullPointerException when inputing 2 ingredients and one is empty string